aksio-insurtech/.github/README.md

 This repository is a common ground for common documentation that applies across all repositories.
 If you're contributing to any of the repositories, this would be the starting point.

-During a pull request, the content here serves as the guide for anyone reviewing it.
+When you do a pull request, the content here serves as the guide for anyone reviewing it.
 Getting to know this before contributing will make it easier to code accepted.

 * [Code of conduct](./CODE_OF_CONDUCT.md)